In long-distance traffic there are over 200 trains daily available (national and international) with possibilities of wheelchair-transport.

 ÖBB uses coaches particularly suitable for people with wheelchairs in many national and international trains in long-distance traffic.
 These coaches are equipped with wheelchair accessible toilets and the trains are marked with a wheelchair symbol and with the note “with wheelchair bay” or “with wheelchair accessible toilet” in our timetables.
 There is also a clearly visible wheelchair symbol displayed in the entrance area.

 Depending on the type of coach, several wheelchair bays including one seat each for an accompanying person can be reserved free of charge.
-Subject to seat availability, reservations can be made at the earliest 3 months in advance, at the latest, however, one day before departure.

 On many trains, the wheelchair bays are in 1st class.
 In this case, it goes without saying that passengers with wheelchairs and the person accompanying them can travel 1st class with their 2nd class tickets and can also make use of the “at-seat service” of meals and beverages offered in 1st class.

 ÖBB was the first railway undertaking to implement the use of a completely new technology in European train operation starting from the timetable change 2008/09: this innovation made it possible for the first time to have a vehicle-integrated lift for passengers in wheelchairs on a long-distance train.
 Three seats are reserved for wheelchairs in every rake of coaches.
 Also power outlets to charge wheelchair batteries are available.
 Naturally, the equipment includes tactile elements for visually impaired passengers and special places for guide dogs.
 The continuous delivery of new trains allows ÖBB to keep expanding this timetable offer.

 Also in suburban traffic many trains are able to transport wheelchairs.

 A total of 100 Cityjet, 180 Talent and 60 Desiro trains are used nationwide.

 Informations on suburban traffic